VicOnt22/grasacgks/docroot/modules/contrib/maxlength/README.md

 # Introduction

-MaxLength allows site administrators to set hard or soft character limits on titles, text fields and links.
+MaxLength allows site administrators to set hard or soft character limits on titles, text fields, and links.

 For a full description of the module visit the [MaxLength Project Page](https://www.drupal.org/project/maxlength)